 Join the Facebook Great Plains Watercolor Society Members Only Group (most of you already have) and submit a painting every month.
-If you make them all the same size, we will make books out of them in December….your own Art Journal!
 You can make them any size, but, if you stick with 5.5 inches by 7.5 inches, you can get twenty paintings out of a 22×30 inch sheet of paper.
 Barbara Sparks will be leading this Challenge with enthusiasm!

 HOW DOES THE CHALLENGE WORK?